Ndey94/Analytics-Project/README.md

 SQL Capstone Project: Airline Database Analysis ✈️

 This project involves the comprehensive analysis of an airline database to answer a series of complex SQL queries.
-The database includes tables such as Flights, Bookings, Tickets, and more, allowing for in-depth exploration of airline operations, customer behaviors, and flight details.
+The database includes tables such as Flights, Bookings, Tickets, and more, allowing for an in-depth exploration of airline operations, customer behaviours, and flight details.

 Project Overview:

-This capstone project aims to showcase proficiency in SQL by solving real-world airline data challenges, such as identifying highest and lowest-paying customers, analyzing flight details, and tracking cancellations.
+This capstone project aims to showcase proficiency in SQL by solving real-world airline data challenges, such as identifying the highest and lowest-paying customers, analyzing flight details, and tracking cancellations.
 The project demonstrates the ability to write efficient SQL queries to extract meaningful insights from the airline dataset.